 - RDG 002 students may not take: American Sign Language, AFR 143, 170, 197, 201 ART 100, 102, 103, 104, 124, 201, 202, 203, BIO 109, Chemistry, Communication, CRJ 230, DAN 101, Foreign Languages, Geography (except GEO 202), History (except HIS 105, 106, 136, 140, 176, 177, 178, 190, 219, 220, 221, 222, 234), Philosophy, Physics (except PHY 120), Political Science (except POL 111), Reading (credit-level), THR 100, 101, 103, 104, 107, 201

 - MAT 001, 002, 003 student may not take: Chemistry, Computer Processing (except CMP 100), Computer Science, EC0 207, 208, Information Technology, Mathematics (credit-level), Physics (except PHY 120)

 - Any two remedial courses: Students may not take ACC 101

 - Check to see what degree requirements the student has fulfilled and determine what still needs to be taken.
-Use either the degree tracker sheet (pink AA or blue AS) or the detail Degree Evaluation page from MyNCC.
+Use either the degree tracker sheet (pink AA or blue AS) or the detailed Degree Evaluation Report from MyNCC.